Golf (1995 video game): Gameplay

-Development
+Development and release

 Golf was developed by T&E Soft for the Virtual Boy.
 It was originally known as VR Golf.
 Like all other Virtual Boy games, Golf uses a red-and-black color scheme and uses parallax, an optical trick that is used to simulate a 3D effect.
-It was published by T&E Soft in Japan on November 8, 1995, and by Nintendo in North America on November 1, 1995.
+It was published by T&E Soft in Japan on August 11, 1995, and by Nintendo in North America sometime in November 1995.

+In 2026, Golf will be added to the Nintendo Classics service.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.

 Reception

 Golf had mixed to positive reception.
 Critics such as Official Nintendo Magazine, Edge, AllGame, and Nintendo Power noted T&E Soft's experience with golf games, the latter which called it the third best Virtual Boy game of the year.
 Nintendo Power also called Golf the most realistic sports game on the Virtual Boy at the time of its release.
 A reviewer for Next Generation said that the gameplay holds up surprisingly well to golf simulations on systems better suited to the genre.
 However, Total! magazine felt that the game was very basic and lacked in content and features.

 The audiovisual elements received mixed reviews.
 GamePro and Electronic Playground both found the game fun but were disappointed by its graphics.
 GamePro additionally criticized the audio quality.
 Total! felt that the game had some of the console's worst 3D effects.
 Next Generation felt that the console's limitations and the game's ineffective use of its 3D abilities hindered it, making features in the distance difficult to make out.
 AllGame felt that the audio and sense of depth were poor, but commended its use of shading.
 Nintendo Magazine was more positive, praising its presentation and perspective.